azer/emacsfiles/README.markdown

 profiles
 ========
-this configuration comes with a profile mechanism that lets user splitting and loading the configurations of particular uses.
+this configuration comes with a profile mechanism that lets user split and load the configurations of particular uses.
 As seen in the source code tree, profiles/ directory contains 4 different modules; default.el, dev.el, irc.el, org.el, android.el.
 To specify one, pass emacs name of the file simply;

 ```bash